opendaylight/docs/docs/developer-guide/yang-tools.rst

 has a semantic version compatible with the default one, for example 0.0.0, 0.1.3, 0.3.5 and so on.

-Working with YANG Data
+Working with Yang data
 ~~~~~~~~~~~~~~~~~~~~~~

-If you want to work with YANG Data you are going to need NormalizedNode
+If you want to work with Yang data, you are going to need NormalizedNode
-objects that are specified in the YANG Data API.
+objects that are specified in the Yang data API.
 NormalizedNode is an
-interface at the top of the YANG Data hierarchy.
+interface at the top of the Yang data hierarchy.
 It is extended through
 sub-interfaces which define the behaviour of specific NormalizedNode
 types like AnyXmlNode, ChoiceNode, LeafNode, ContainerNode, etc.
-Concrete implemenations of these interfaces are defined in
+Concrete implementations of these interfaces are defined in
 yang-data-impl module.
 Once you have one or more NormalizedNode
-instances, you can perform CRUD operations on YANG data tree which is an
+instances, you can perform CRUD operations on Yang data tree which is an
 in-memory database designed to store normalized nodes in a tree-like
 structure.

-In some cases it is clear which NormalizedNode type belongs to which
+In some cases it, is clear which NormalizedNode type belongs to which
 yang statement (e.g. AnyXmlNode, ChoiceNode, LeafNode).
 However, there
 are some normalized nodes which are named differently from their yang
 counterparts.
 They are listed below:

+.. list-table:: **Normalized Nodes**
+   :widths: auto
+   :header-rows: 1

+   * - Node
+     - Description
+   * - **LeafSetNode**
--  LeafSetNode - leaf-list
+     - Leaf-list
+   * - **OrderedLeafSetNode**

--  OrderedLeafSetNode - leaf-list that is ordered-by user
+     - Leaf-list that is ordered-by user
+   * - **LeafSetEntryNode**

--  LeafSetEntryNode - concrete entry in a leaf-list
+     - Concrete entry in a leaf-list
+   * - **MapNode**

--  MapNode - keyed list
+     - Keyed list
+   * - **OrderedMapNode**

--  OrderedMapNode - keyed list that is ordered-by user
+     - Keyed list that is ordered-by user
+   * - **MapEntryNode**

--  MapEntryNode - concrete entry in a keyed list
+     - Concrete entry in a keyed list
+   * - **UnkeyedListNode**

--  UnkeyedListNode - unkeyed list
+     - Unkeyed list
+   * - **UnkeyedListEntryNode**

--  UnkeyedListEntryNode - concrete entry in an unkeyed list
+     - Concrete entry in an unkeyed list

-In order to create a concrete NormalizedNode object you can use the
+To create a concrete NormalizedNode object, use the utility class Builders
-utility class Builders or ImmutableNodes.
-These classes can be found in
+or ImmutableNodes.
+These classes can be found in `yang-data-impl` module and
-yang-data-impl module and they provide methods for building each type of
+they provide methods for building each type of normalized node.
+Here is a
-normalized node.
-Here is a simple example of building a normalized node:
+simple example of building a normalized node:

 .. code:: java